shashankpandey04/Cyni/README.md

 # Cyni
-Version 1.1.3 released.
+Version 2.1.1 released.
 **What it contains?**
-It contains all required commands for server moderation.
-Make sure to read release patch note in releases in order to know more.
+Migration of prefix based commands to slash commands.
+Added new commands in code.

 A simple and efficient Discrod Guild Moderation Bot.

 1) Moderation

-   Moderation commands like warn,delwarn,kick,ban,etc. fully configurable without leaving server so you can edit config easily.
+   Moderation commands like warn,delwarn,warnlog,kick,ban,slowmode. fully configurable without leaving server so you can edit config easily.
+With each warning having it's own unique number.

 2) Much More

-   Commands like afk, ping, say, hello.
+   Commands like ping, say, hello.
 To make server more interactive.

 3) More Coming soon.